 Making The Remote Workforce Adjustment Easier

-The move to fully remote operations is a big change—especially when the timeframe is uncertain.
+Working with remote teams is a big change—especially when the timeframe is uncertain.
 No one knows the true outcome and how it will impact sales in the long run.
 Luckily, we’re all in this together and can team up to tackle these challenges.
 Here’s how two of Xactly’s customers, Slack and Zoom, are making it easier for all of us to adjust in these difficult times.

 Slack Helping Keep Communication a Priority

 Slack was founded to keep teams in contact with each other and is a central place for workplace communication.
 In fact, the company was created with a focus on remote communication.

 “The Slack you know today—both the product and company—would not exist without remote work.
 Our original team had two fully remote employees; the rest of the team was split between two offices in two different countries.
 This created a style of work that is deeply embedded in our culture, and it is one that ensures that being separated from our teammates does not impact our ability to do our jobs.” - Cal Henderson, Slack co-founder and CTO